libelle17/neuserver/README.md

 <p style="margin-left:11%; margin-top: 1em">Please report
-any errors with the word &rsquo;neuserver&rsquo; included in the email headline. <br>
+any errors with the word &rsquo;neuentw&rsquo; included in the email headline. <br>
 Please report as well, if different hard- or software yields a requirement for a program modification.</p>